 Revenue = Billable Hours x Hourly Rate

 You don’t have to and you really shouldn’t be charging clients per hour, but no matter how you charge the above equation is in there somewhere when it comes to you making money.
-We’ll get to pricing in a bit, but first I want to share something I should have mentioned in the last post, about writing a business plan.
+We’ll get to pricing in a bit, but first I want to share something I should have mentioned in the last post, on writing a business plan.

 Writing a Business Plan